 For most Americans, tea is tea.
 Forget black teas, white teas, greens, and reds; tea is that finely ground gunpowder that comes in bags from Lipton, or that over-sweetened sludge sloshed into plastic bottles and sold in between the Coke and the Mountain Dew.

 However, in places like Japan, the UK, and large swaths of Southeast Asia, tea leaves are as diverse and nuanced as wine grapes.
 Not only does the flavor profile change dramatically between one tea variety and the next, but so do the health benefits.
-Not only can certain brews fight off various diseases, select teas have also been shown to rev the metabolism, quell hunger, slash waist-widening stress and shrink fat cells.
+Not only can certain brews fight off various diseases, select teas have also been shown to rev the metabolism, quell hunger, slash waist-widening stress, and shrink fat cells when you drink tea every day.
 When Taiwanese researchers studied more than 1,100 people over a 10-year period, they determined that those who drank tea had 19.6 percent less body fat than those who drank none!

 To ensure you brew the best cups for your weight loss goals, we've rounded up the most potent waist-whittling teas from around the world.
 Read on to find out what they are—and to get the most out of every cup, pick up a copy of the best-selling 7-Day Flat-Belly Tea Cleanse!

 Get this: Green tea literally blasts away flab!
 Researchers attribute the fat-burning properties of green tea to catechins, specifically EGCG — the name of a group of antioxidative compounds that blast adipose tissue by revving the metabolism, increasing the release of fat from fat cells (particularly in the belly), and then speeding up the liver's fat burning capacity.
 It gets better: Research suggests that combining regular green-tea drinking with exercise may maximize the weight loss benefits.
 In one study, participants who combined a daily habit of 4-5 cups of green tea with a 25-minute workout lost 2 more pounds than the non-tea-drinking exercisers.
 To reap even more flat-belly benefits from your fitness routine, be sure you're incorporating these best weight loss exercises.